cs3org/wopiserver/README.md

 6. If the above call is successful, you are given the URL of the application provider, with appropriate parameters (including a WOPI access token) to open your file: open it in a browser to start your edit session via WOPI

 For testing collaborative scenarios, repeat the above for each user participating in the collaborative session.
 Reusing the `x-access-token` is OK, however it is generally not OK to open multiple times the same application provider URL, and different WOPI access tokens are needed instead.

+## Run the WOPI server locally for development purposes

+1. Install all requirements listed in `requirements.txt`
+2. Add log file directory: `sudo mkdir /var/log/wopi/ && sudo chmod a+rwx /var/log/wopi`
+3. Create the folder for the wopi config: `sudo mkdir /etc/wopi/ && sudo chmod a+rwx /etc/wopi`
+4. Create the files `iopsecret` and `wopiscret` in the folder `/etc/wopi/`, create random strings for the secrets
+5. Create a local config file `/etc/wopi/wopiserver.conf` with the needed parameters: start from `docker/etc/wopiserver.conf`, and make sure that at least an application provider URL is configured (e.g. `codeurl` for Collabora)
+6. From the WOPI server folder run: `python3 src/wopiserver.py`